expo/expo/docs/pages/tutorial/image-picker.md

 </SnackInline>

 In the above snippet, the `<Image>` component uses a conditional operator to load the source of the image.
-This is because the image picked from the image picker is a [`uri` string](https://reactnative.dev/docs/images#network-images) and not a local asset like the placeholder image.
+This is because the image picked from the image picker is a <LinkBase href="https://reactnative.dev/docs/images#network-images" openInNewTab>`uri` string</LinkBase> and not a local asset like the placeholder image.

 Let's take a look at our app now:

 <Video file="tutorial/image-picker-demo.mp4" />

-> The images used for demo in this tutorial are hand picked from [Unsplash](https://unsplash.com/photos/hpTH5b6mo2s).
+> The images used for demo in this tutorial are hand picked from <LinkBase href="https://unsplash.com/photos/hpTH5b6mo2s" openInNewTab>Unsplash</LinkBase>.

 ## Up next

 We added the functionality to pick an image from the device's media library.

 In the next chapter, we’ll learn how to [create an emoji picker modal component](/tutorial/create-a-modal).